-The Graduate Center Digital Initiatives project of the Provost’s Office supports innovative digital projects designed, created, programmed, or administered by matriculated doctoral students in good academic standing at the Graduate Center.
-Winning proposals from the 2012-2013 competition may be found here.
+The Provost’s Digital Innovation Grants support innovative digital projects designed, created, programmed, or administered by doctoral students at CUNY Graduate Center.
+Winning proposals from the 2016-2017 competition may be found here.

-The Videography Fellows Program is a pilot project of the Provost’s Digital Initiatives Program, and is designed “to promote the center’s scholarly activities online, making them more available and accessible to public audiences.”
-The focus of the program is to produce “high quality videos for a very small number of Ph.D. programs, centers, and the three Mellon committees.”
+The Videography Fellows program is designed to promote the Graduate Center’s scholarly activities online, making them more available and accessible to public audiences.
+The focus of the program is to produce high quality videos for the GC’s Ph.D. programs, centers, and the three Mellon committees.
 For more information on current Videography Fellows or to submit a project proposal, click here.

 At the New Media Lab, Graduate Center doctoral students and faculty members from a range of academic disciplines are given the opportunity to work in an interdisciplinary environment.
 They collaborative with NML staff, with each other, and with their advisers to use technology to develop innovative websites and tools in the digital humanities, sciences, and social sciences.
 Check out current and past projects.
 The full list of New Media Lab awards available for Graduate Center students can be found here.